-This review, as with many of the "reviews" on BeaconReviews.com, is as much a explanation on how to use this transceiver as it is a review of the transceiver.
-If you own a Barryvox S, you will be well-served to read the instructions on this page that explain how to modify the custom settings and understand the additional search modes.
+This review, as with many of the "reviews" on BeaconReviews.com, is as much an explanation of how to use this transceiver as it is a review of the transceiver.
+If you own a Barryvox S, I recommend that you change the "visual guidance" setting and check out the additional search modes.

 And now that your head is spinning, here are a few more terms you may want to know (at least temporarily):

 Although these additional terms are confusing, you need to access the Pro Settings and turn on Pro Search only once and they will become the new default settings (or you can leave them at their default settings).
 The alternative search mode (which requires that Pro Search is enabled) is very handy and I think professional rescuers should learn how to activate it during a search, but it isn't critical.